 I LOVE this school.
 All 3 of my children are enrolled there.
 The principal and staff are outstanding.
 Everyone there is kind and polite.
 They truly care about the children as if they were their own.
 They try to make sure none fall through the cracks.
 I have seen such compassion displayed not only for each other but for the students.
 Time and again I have seen the teachers bend over backwards to accommodate so many.
 I would highly recommend this school and for others to get involved and see for themselves what a precious gem we have in our backyard.

 Sedalia Elementary School is a public elementary school in Blacklick Estates.
 The principal of Sedalia Elementary School is Mr. Matthew D. Decastro, who can be contacted at firstname.lastname@example.org.
-489 students go to Sedalia Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-55% of the 489 students here are classified as "economically disadvantaged", and 68% are paying reduced lunch prices.
-The student to teacher ratio at Sedalia Elementary School is 18:1.
+489 children attend Sedalia Elementary School and identify mostly as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+55% of the 489 students here are classified as "economically disadvantaged", and 68% get reduced lunch prices.
+The ratio of students to teachers at Sedalia Elementary School is 18:1.
 Dunloe Elementary School is one of the nearest elementary schools.

 - P.E. classes